AfnanAhmed07/Chat-Bot/README.md

 # Chat-Bot 💬

-A **rule-based chatbot** written in Python.
+A **simple rule-based chatbot** built in Python.
-It simulates simple conversations by matching user input to predefined patterns and responses.
-Perfect for beginners to understand **conditional logic, loops, and string handling** in Python.
+It can respond to basic greetings and phrases, and gracefully exits when the user types `exit` or `bye`.

 ---

 ## ✨ Features
+- Welcomes the user at startup
-- Greets and responds to user queries
+- Recognizes and responds to:
-- Provides multiple reply options for common inputs
+  - `hello` → "Hi!"
+  - `how are you` → "I'm fine, thanks!"
+  - `bye` or `exit` → Ends the chat politely
-- Handles unrecognized input with a default response
+- Handles unknown inputs with a default message
-- Simple, lightweight, and easy to extend
+- Lightweight, easy-to-run Python script

 ---